jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Meaning for New Zealand group
 (1) In this subpart, for a New Zealand group, total group non-debt liabilities for an income year means the total of the outstanding balances of liabilities shown in the financial statements of a natural person, or an excess debt entity, or another member of the New Zealand group, reduced by the total of liabilities shown in the financial statements, each of which is—
   (a) included in the calculation of total group debt under section FE 15:
-  (b) under a financial arrangement, other than an agreement for the sale and purchase of property or services, entered into by a company that is a member of the group with a shareholder, if the financial arrangement provides funds to the company and—
+  (b) under a financial arrangement, other than an agreement for the sale and purchase of property or services, entered into by a company that is a member of the group with a shareholder of a company that is a member of the group, if the financial arrangement provides funds to the company and—
     (i) the funding is provided under an arrangement between shareholders and the amount of the funds provided by each shareholder is proportional to the voting interest of each shareholder at the time:
     (ii) the shareholder and associated persons hold 10% or more of the voting interests in the company:
+  (bb) under a financial arrangement, other than an agreement for the sale and purchase of property or services, entered into by a trustee of a trust that is a member of the group with a settlor of the trust, if—
+    (i) the financial arrangement provides funds to the trust; and (ii) the settlor has made settlements on the trust totalling 10% or more of the value of total settlements on the trust:
   (c) a share in a company that is a member of the group held by a shareholder, if—
     (i) the share was issued as part of a share issue to shareholders and the number of shares issued to each shareholder was proportional to the voting interest of each shareholder at the time:
     (ii) the shareholder and associated persons hold 10% or more of the voting interests in the company: